 Dividend.
-On October 25, 2021, we announced an annual cash dividend of US\$2.00 per ADS to be paid in four quarterly installments of US\$0.50 per ADS, we paid US\$54.0 million and US\$49.9 million to shareholders in 2021 and 2022, respectively.
-Pursuant to the terms of the Merger Agreement, during the period prior to the closing of the Merger, we are not permitted to declare, set aside, make or pay any dividend or other distribution other than the remaining quarterly dividends previously declared in October 2021 (the last of which was paid in August 2022).
+On October 26, 2020, we announced an annual cash dividend of \$1.40 per ADS to be paid in four quarterly installments of \$0.35 per ADS, which followed our previous \$1.40 per ADS annual cash dividend.
+In accordance with our dividend declarations, we paid \$44.0 million and \$48.9 million to shareholders in 2019 and 2020, respectively.

-If the Merger Agreement is terminated, the declaration and payment of future cash dividends are subject to our Board's continuing determination that the payment of dividends is in the best interests of our shareholders and is in compliance with all laws and agreements applicable to the declaration and payment of cash dividends.
+The declaration and payment of future cash dividends is subject to our Board's continuing determination that the payment of dividends is in the best interests of our shareholders and is in compliance with all laws and agreements applicable to the declaration and payment of cash dividends.

 Share Repurchase.
-On December 7, 2021, our Board of Directors authorized a new share repurchase program to repurchase up to US\$200 million of our ADSs over a 6-month period.
-In the year ended December 31, 2022, we repurchased 1.6 million ADSs for US\$128.8 million at an average price of US\$79.18 per ADS and in the year ended December 31, 2021, we repurchased 0.6 million ADSs for US\$50 million at an average price of US\$89.87 per ADS.
-Our previous share repurchase program, announced on November 21, 2018 and which authorized the repurchase of up to US\$200 million of our ADSs over a 24-month period was extend on October 26, 2020 for an additional year.
-In the year ended December 31, 2020, we repurchased 0.6 million ADSs for US\$25.0 million at an average price of US\$39.93 per ADS, in the year ended December 31, 2019, we repurchased 0.8 million ADSs for US\$25.0 million at an average price of US\$32.82 per ADS, and in the year ended December 31, 2018, we repurchased 1.0 million ADSs for US\$34.8 million at an average price of US\$34.54 per ADS.
+On November 21, 2018, we announced a new share repurchase program to repurchase up to US\$200 million of our ADSs over a 24 month period.
+On October 26, 2020, the Board of Directors of the Company authorized the extension of the expiration of this program to November 21, 2021.
+In the year ended December 31, 2020, we repurchased 0.6 million ADSs for US\$25.0 million at an average price of US\$39.93 per ADS.
+In the year ended December 31, 2019, we repurchased 0.8 million ADSs for US\$25.0 million at an average price of US\$32.82 per ADS.
+In the year ended December 31, 2018, we repurchased 1.0 million ADSs for US\$34.8 million at an average price of US\$34.54 per ADS.

 Repurchases are made in the open market or according to other methods in compliance with Securities and Exchange Commission Rule 10b-18, subject to market conditions, applicable legal requirements and other factors.
-Share repurchase plans announced do not obligate us to acquire any particular amount of ADSs and may be suspended at any time at our discretion.
+Share repurchase plans announced does not obligate us to acquire any particular amount of ADSs and may be suspended at any time at our discretion.